partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: But... if I give up on you all... you'll all... all of you will...

-Momo: I'll forget everything about you... and Barley...
+Momo: I'll forget everything about you... and Barkley...

 Momo: I won't do it!
 I can't just forget about all of you!
-I can't leave Barley behind!!
+I can't leave Barkley behind!!

-Momo: And above all, I'm sorry, but I can't let down Earb, who got hurt defending me!
+Momo: And above all, I'm sorry, but I can't let down Muku, who got hurt defending me!
 If I turned back now, I'd be breaking the promise I made to him.
 I won't do it!

 Judy: Momo-chan...

 Momo: I don't want to lose you all!
 Even when I grow up, even when I'm an old lady, I don't want to forget you!

-Momo: If I had been more careful, Barley would be safe...
-If I thought more about Barley's feelings...
+Momo: If I had been more careful, Barkley would be safe...
+If I thought more about Barkley's feelings...
 So...
 So...
 I alone have to be the one to rescue him!
 It's my fault that he got caught by the cabbage.
 If I don't go...

 Captain: *Wurf!*